 Aiven for ClickHouse® takes care of running queries in the distributed mode over the entire cluster.
 In the standard ClickHouse, the queries

 DROP only affect the server where they are run.
 In contrast, we ensure the proper distribution across all cluster machines behind the scenes.
 You don’t need to remember using

 For querying your ClickHouse® databases, you can choose between our query editor, the Play UI, and the ClickHouse® client.

 Use the query editor#

-Aiven for ClickHouse® includes a web-based query editor, which you can find on the Query Editor tab of your service in the Aiven web console.
+Aiven for ClickHouse® includes a web-based query editor, which you can find in Aiven Console by selecting Query editor from the sidebar of your service’s page.

 When to use the query editor#

 The query editor is convenient if you want to run queries directly from the console on behalf of the default user.
 The requests that you run through the query editor rely on the permissions granted to this user.

 SELECT COUNT(*) FROM transactions.accounts